nightah/dotfiles/README.md

 # Repository for my dotties.

 Trying to keep my files up-to-date as possible, because
-No one never knows when your computer fades away.
+no one never knows when your computer fades away.

 **Common applications I use:**
 - fm: ranger